 The District is required by state statute to adopt an annual appropriated cash basis budget for all funds.
-The specific timetable for fiscal year 1999 is as follows:
+The specific timetable for fiscal year 2000 is as follows:

 - Prior to January 15 of the preceding year, the Superintendent and Treasurer submit to the Board of Education a proposed operating budget for the fiscal year commencing the following July 1.
 The budget includes proposed expenditures and the means of financing for all funds.
 Public hearings are publicized and conducted to obtain taxpayers' comments.
 The expressed purpose of this budget document is to reflect the need for existing (or increased) tax rates. - 2.
 By no later than January 20, the board-adopted budget is filed with the Mahoning County Budget Commission for tax rate determination. - 3.
 Prior to April 1, the Board of Education accepts, by formal resolution, the tax rates as determined by the Budget Commission and receives the Commission's Certificate of Estimated Resources which states the projected revenue of each fund.
 Prior to June 30, the District must revise its budget so that total contemplated expenditures from any fund during the ensuing year will not exceed the amount stated in the Certificate of Estimated Resources.
 The revised budget then serves as a basis for the appropriation measure.
 On or about July 1, the Certificate is amended to include any unencumbered balances from the preceding year as reported by the District Treasurer.
 The Certificate may be further amended during the year if projected increases or decreases in revenue are identified by the District Treasurer.
-The amounts reported in the budgetary statement reflect the amounts set forth in the final Amended Certificate issued for fiscal year 1999. - 4.
-By July 1, the annual appropriation resolution is legally enacted by the Board of Education at the fund level of expenditures, which is the legal level of budgetary control.
-(State statute permits a temporary appropriation to be effective until no later than October 1 of each year.)
-Resolution appropriations by fund must be within the estimated resources as certified by the County Budget Commission and the total of expenditures and encumbrances may not exceed the appropriation totals.
+The amounts reported in the budgetary statement reflect the amounts set forth in the final Amended Certificate issued for fiscal year 2000. - 4.
+By July 1, the annual Appropriation Resolution is legally enacted by the Board of Education at the fund level of expenditures, which is the legal level of budgetary control.
+State statute permits a temporary appropriation to be effective until no later than October 1 of each year.
+Although the legal level of budgetary control was established at the fund level of expenditures, the District has elected to present budgetary statement comparisons at the fund and function level of expenditures.
+Resolution appropriations by fund must be within the estimated resources as certified by the County Budget Commission and the total of expenditures and encumbrances may not exceed the appropriation totals. - 5.
+Any revisions that alter the total of any fund appropriation must be approved by the Board of Education.

-NOTES TO GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 1999
+NOTES TO GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2000 (Continued)

-- 5. Any revisions that alter the total of any fund appropriation must be approved by the Board of Education. - 6.
-Formal budgetary integration is employed as a management control device during the year for all funds consistent with the general obligation bond indenture and other statutory provisions.
-All departments/functions and funds completed the year within the amount of their legally authorized cash basis appropriation. - 7.
+- 6. Formal budgetary integration is employed as a management control device during the year for all funds consistent with the general obligation bond indenture and other statutory provisions.
+All funds completed the year within the amount of their legally authorized cash basis appropriation. - 7.
 Appropriation amounts are as originally adopted, or as amended by the Board of Education through the year by supplemental appropriations which either reallocated or increased the original appropriated amounts.
-All supplemental appropriations were legally enacted by the Board of Education prior to June 30, 1999. - 8.
+All supplemental appropriations were legally enacted by the Board of Education prior to June 30, 2000. - 8.
 Unencumbered appropriations lapse at year end.
 Encumbered appropriations are carried forward to the succeeding fiscal year and need not be reappropriated.
 Expenditures plus encumbrances may not legally exceed budgeted appropriations at the fund level.